biggates/darkside-of-xueqiu/README.md

 darkside-of-xueqiu
 ==================

-This is an user script written for xueqiu.com
+This is a user style written for [xueqiu.com](http://xueqiu.com).

-The style is published on http://userstyles.org/styles/98659/the-darkside-of-xueqiu-com for stylish users.
+The style is published on [here](http://userstyles.org/styles/98659/the-darkside-of-xueqiu-com) for Stylish users.